 As you pay bills and spend money, you go back in to your YNAB app and approve those transactions, and make sure you have covered your expenses in your categories.

-Because of digital banking, we can know how we spend every penny of our money.
-That’s why I avoid using cash, because I want YNAB to track my expenses for me.
+Because of digital banking, we can easily know how we spend every penny of our money.
+That’s why I avoid using cash, because I want YNAB to track every penny I spend.

 Covering Overspending and Unexpected Expenses